The first time I ever had lemon curd was also the first time I had a proper cup of tea.

 - Cook the mixture while whisking constantly until it thickens.
 Be careful not to let it boil.

 - To test for the right consistency, dip a wooden spoon into curd, run your finger across the back of the spoon, it should leave a path.

-- When it is thick, immediately pour through a strainer into a bowl.
+- When it is thick, immediately pour through a strainer into a bowl (do not discard the bit in the strainer).
 Let cool at room temperature.

 This recipe makes 1 1/2 cups and keeps for a month in the refrigerator, 3 months in the freezer.